devfire/conclave/src/debate_judge_prompt.md

 6. **Strategic Collapsing**: In summary and final focus, debaters should narrow to their strongest 2-3 voting issues.
 Reward teams that crystallize the debate clearly.
 Penalize teams that go for too many arguments without depth.

 7. **Speaking Quality**: While argumentation is primary, consider clarity, organization, signposting, and professionalism.
-Debaters should be conversational yet persuasive, speaking at an intelligible pace (200-250 wpm acceptable).

 **Decision-Making Process:**